 Advice for schools dealing with the coronavirus pandemic

-New podcasts coming this autumn, including:
+New podcasts coming soon, including:

-- Matt interviews experts on developing metacognition in the classroom
+- Matt interviews experts on primary-to-secondary transition

-- Matt interviews experts on making best use of the Pupil Premium
+- Matt interviews experts on parental engagement

 Matt is interviewed by Pete Henshaw, editor of SecEd Magazine, about his book, School & College Curriculum Design, and shares steps 1, 2 and 3 of his curriculum design process: agree the vision, set the destination, and assess the starting points.